 On February 22, 2021, the Association received a second loan in the amount of \$139,445 under the Paycheck Protection Program ("PPP").
 Established as part of the Coronavirus Aid, Relief and Economic Security Act (Cares Act), the PPP provides for loans to qualifying businesses in amounts up to 2.5 times the business' average monthly payroll expenses.
 PPP loans and accrued interest are forgivable after a "covered period" (eight or 24 weeks) as long as the borrower maintains its payroll levels and uses the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities.

-The loan was fully forgiven by the Small Business Administration in October 2021 and the gain is included in contributions and grants in the 2021 statement of activities.
+The loan was fully forgiven by the Small Business Administration in October 2021 and the gain is included in contributions and grants in the 2021 statement of revenues, support and expenses - modified cash basis.